alexellis/derek/GET.md

 If you're not sure if things are working right then Click on the GitHub App via your account settings and then click "Advanced" and "Recent Deliveries".
 This will show you all the incoming messages and their responses.

 You can tweak your environment and then hit "Redeliver" to send the message again.

+### Appendix

+#### Personal Access Tokens

+> Note: you may be able to use a Personal Access Token generated through your *Developer Settings* page instead of a GitHub App.
+If you wish to do this then set the `personal_access_token` environmental variable.
+It is not recommended since the granularity is much more coarse meaning you must grant more privileges to the bot.
+The bot will also report as your own GitHub user account.